94 posts tagged "personal"

 Democracy

-What amazes me most about democracy is that: Most people associate it with just “voting”.
+What amazes me most about democracy is that most people associate it with just “voting”.
+We can vote, hence we live in a free country.

 Creative Processes